 Mecosta County Criminal Defense attorney Patrick S. Fragel will help you avoid jail when facing Big Rapids criminal charges.

 With 20 years experience, Attorney Fragel knows the Michigan criminal laws effecting people in Big Rapids, Barryton, Morley, Stanwood and the Ferris State University students.
-Check out our Client Reviews.

 Avoid Jail or Prison on your Big Rapids Criminal Charges